lazy-orange/terraform-gitlab-kube-cluster/README.md

 Check out these related projects.

+- [root.lazyorange.xyz](https://github.com/lazyorangejs/root.lazyorange.xyz) - A terraform configuration to setup the ready-to-go Kubernetes cluster and connect to GitLab
 - [terraform-null-label](https://github.com/cloudposse/terraform-null-label) - Terraform module designed to generate consistent names and tags for resources.
 Use terraform-null-label to implement a strict naming convention.